wethu/init-test/README.md

 [2015-11-11 08:02:32] INFO  ruby 2.1.0 (2013-12-25) [x86_64-darwin14.0]
 [2015-11-11 08:02:32] INFO  WEBrick::HTTPServer#start: pid=30051 port=3000
 ```
-2, Visit /
+2, Visit `/` Notice <h1> bar

-Notice bar
+3, modify `app/controllers/foos_controller.rb` that won't break it.
+I chose to put a # on its own line for example

-3, edit app/controllers/foos_controller.rb in any way, i chose to put a # on its own line for example
+4, visit `/` Exception.

-4, visit /
+Not sure what i'm doing wrong here.